loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 we define the needed amount of physical registers.

 In the table `Word` represents 8 bytes, and #sym.infinity is a memory section of unknown length, only used to represent the sizes of stacks.
+A more detailed explanation of #sym.infinity can be found in @MemoryAlignment.

 #let fatone = math.bold[1]